-Over 60 Australian volunteer speech therapists have now visited Viet Nam to support TFA’s work there: teaching students, mentoring speech therapy graduates, coordinating projects and courses, and liaising closely with our Vietnamese partner organisations.
+Previous speech pathologists who have visited Vietnam to support TFA’s work there have assisted with teaching students, mentoring speech therapy graduates, coordinating projects and courses, and liaising with our Vietnamese partner organisations.

 Our volunteers are also active here in Australia working to raise awareness and funding about our work.
 All TFA directors are also volunteers.